woll-an/robotics-explained/content/transformation.md

 ---
-title: "Transformation matrix"
+title: "Transformation matrices"
-metaTitle: "Transformation matrix | Robotics Explained"
+metaTitle: "Transformation matrices | Robotics Explained"
-metaDescription: "Transformation matrices are a mathematical representation of combined rotation and translation."
+metaDescription: "This article is about transformation matrices and why they are important in robotics."
 ---

-# Rotation matrix
+# Rotation matrices

 Let's say we have a robot arm in a two-dimensional space with three links.
 Links are the static structures of the robot, comparable to our bones.
 The links are connected by rotational joints.
 A rotational joint is similar to our elbow.
 If we move only the forearm, our hand makes a circular motion around the elbow.
 The "hand" of the robot - i.e. the last link - is the so-called end-effector.
 It is designated to interact with the environment.